mlueft/ppp/README.md

     2.  src
     3. py

-In the include folder goes all macro files.
+In the include folder go all macro files.
-In the src folder goes all your source code
+In the src folder go all your source code
-In the py folder goes all the source code processed by gcc.
+In the py folder go all the source code processed by gcc.

+## GIT
+When using git for your project, all the py folder to your .gitignore.

 ## Drawbacks
 Usage of ppp coemes with several drawbacks: